-Inflationary pressures have also increased as the rebound in global commodity prices and weak domestic currencies have led businesses to pass on the increased input costs to consumers through higher selling prices.
+Inflationary pressures have also increased as the rebound in global commodity prices, weak domestic currencies and on-going trade wars have led businesses to pass on the increased input costs to consumers through higher selling prices.
 The globally rising interest rates to combat inflationary pressures have also increased the cost of new borrowings and the interest cost of outstanding floating rate borrowings.
 To the extent that these fluctuations and uncertainties regarding the economic outlook negatively impact the costs of borrowing and operation as well as consumer confidence globally, the Group's business and results of operations could likewise be significantly and adversely affected.

-Changes in the political or economic environments in the countries in which the Group operates could have a material adverse effect on its financial condition, results of operations or cash flows.
+The outlook for the world economy and financial markets remains uncertain.
+Any volatility in the global markets and negative political or economic developments in the countries in which the Group operates could materially adversely affect the Group's business, prospects, financial condition, results of operations or cash flow.